 |The Devil’s Advocate™|

-TL;DR: A feature, not a bug.
+A feature, not a bug.

-Trust: a fundamental part of every legal, political, and financial system that has ever existed and one the need for which cannot be dissolved by technology.
-Trust converts the single-round prisoner’s dilemma — in which a rational homo economicus would, and therefore should, throw her co-conspirator under the bus — to the iterated prisoner’s dilemma, in which the longer term benefits of not doing that outweigh the undeniable headrush it provides in short term if you did.
+Trust is fundamental to every legal, political, and financial system that has ever existed.
+It is the one component of a prosperous polity that cannot be dissolved by technology.
+Trust converts the “single-round” prisoner’s dilemma — in which a rational homo economicus would, and therefore should, throw her co-conspirator under the bus — to the “iterated” prisoner’s dilemma, in which the longer term benefits of not doing that outweigh the undeniable headrush it would provide in short term if you did.

 - A gentleman’s word is his bond.